History is what makes us who we are today.

 With a demanding produce stand, how did Froehlich’s Produce get into the greenhouse business?
 Well, it all started when it became difficult to find the right tomato plant varieties to grow in our own fields; after all, we had to have the best.
 So as a solution, up went Froehlich’s Farm very first greenhouse.
 However, once word got out, people wanted to grow the same great quality produce at home; that’s when our greenhouse business was born.

 What started out as a small roadside produce stand, quickly evolved into a steady seasonal operation, offering a great selection of farm grown flowers, vegetable, herb and perennial plants.
-Slowly, the produce end of the business phased in the 1990’s out as the current generations running the farm were getting older.
-This allowed more dedicated to the greenhouse and other seasonal business.
+Slowly, the produce end of the business was phased out in the 1990’s as the current generations running the farm were getting older.
+This allowed them to be more dedicated to the greenhouse and other seasonal business.

 As development soared in our Bucks County area, our family was dedicated to never let our land be developed.
 Any time developers called or knocked on the farm house door, they would be told to ‘go pound sand.’